 Please note :

-- that the task summary don’t fit well with the proposed template (the first category of flag is put within the table, while the remaining goes outside – below actually – the table…), so you should run it from the blank section ;
+- that the task summary don’t fit well with the proposed template (the first category of flag goes inside the table, while the remaining goes below the table…), so you should run it from a,blank section ;

 - that if you tick a box in the summary, it won’t tick the corresponding one in the original note :